ibm-cloud-docs/power-iaas/global-replication-service.md

 To access the auxiliary volumes from the secondary site upon a primary site failure, stop the volume group by using [Perform an action on a volume group](/apidocs/power-cloud#pcloud-volumegroups-action-post)] API with **access** flag set to `True`.

-When the site is back, you can start the volume group by using [Perform an action on a volume group](/apidocs/power-cloud#pcloud-volumegroups-action-post)] API.
-The failback operation resumes the replication back to the primary site but any input and output that is performed on a remote site is lost.
+To switch back to the volume group on the primary site, you must perform the volume group stop and start operations from the primary site.
+You can use the volume group `stop` command and wait until `ReplicationStatus` status changes to `disabled` value.
+Then, use the volume group `start` command with the `--source master` option to start the volume group.
+For more information about commands, see [Perform an action on a volume group](/apidocs/power-cloud#pcloud-volumegroups-action-post) API.

 ## Impacts on other {{site.data.keyword.powerSys_notm}} operations
 {: #impacts-on-powervs}